firstnuel/Glimlach/README.md

 - "images": Specify the Docker containers you want to run.
 Each container has an ID, Docker command arguments, and an optional bandwidth limit.

-3. Run the Glimlach script with the  ```run-docker-images ``` your configuration path and file as an argument:
+3. Run the Glimlach script with the  ```glimlach ```  command coupled with your configuration path and file as an argument:

    ```
-   run-docker-images path/to/your_config_file.json
+   glimlach path/to/your_config_file.json
    ```